-- 4.17 Like Local Plans, neighbourhood plans are subject to public consultations.
-Neighbourhood plan consultations must adhere to the stages within the Neighbourhood Planning (general) regulations 2012 (As Amended), however the Coronavirus (COVID-19): Planning Update means that primarily online publication is now an acceptable means of consultation.
-The LPA may be required to undertake the consultation for Neighbourhood Designation under some circumstances where this is required by regulation the LPA will advise on a discretionary basis. - 4.18 When it becomes possible to provide a requirement housing figure for a designated neighborhood plan area, i.e. though preparation of an NPPF 2019 compliant Local Plan, the LPA will provide such assistance during the creation of an evidence base.

-- 4.19 Regulation 14 consultation is carried out by the Parish Council or Neighbourhood Forum, they must consult the bodies prescribed in Schedule 1 of the regulations, and they may decide who else to consult given the scope and nature of the proposals in accordance with paragraph 48 of the PPG.
+- 4.16 Like Local Plans, neighbourhood plans are subject to public consultations.
+Neighbourhood plan consultations must adhere to the stages within the Neighbourhood Planning (general) regulations 2012 (As Amended).
+The LPA may be required to undertake the consultation for Neighbourhood Designation under specific circumstances when this is required by regulation the LPA will advise on a case by case basis. - 4.17 When it becomes possible to provide a requirement housing figure for a designated neighborhood plan area, i.e. though preparation of an NPPF 2023 compliant Local Plan, the LPA will provide such assistance during the creation of an evidence base.
+All neighbourhood plans in production should be advised of a minimum housing figure for the neighbourhood plan if the Local Plan is at an appropriate stage of production. - 4.18 Regulation 14 consultation is carried out by the Parish Council or Neighbourhood Forum, they must consult the bodies prescribed in Schedule 1 of the regulations, and they may decide who else to consult given the scope and nature of the proposals in accordance with paragraph 48 of the PPG.
 The LPA will advise and assist on this consultation as required.
-For regulation 16, it is the LPA's responsibility to undertake public consultation in accordance with the legislation and the commitments set out within this SCI. - 4.20 Before the examination, the LPA has to check that the submitted plan/order is legally compliant, i.e. the procedural steps have been followed.
+For regulation 16, it is the LPA's responsibility to undertake public consultation in accordance with the legislation and the commitments set out within this SCI. - 4.19 Before the examination, the LPA has to check that the submitted plan/order is legally compliant, i.e. the procedural steps have been followed.
 The examiner's report is not legally binding, but the authority must have clear reasons for departing from any of the examiner's recommendations.
 If significant changes are made by the LPA, further examination may be required.

-5. Preparation of Development Plan Documents, Supplementary Planning Documents and Neighbourhood Plans.
+5 Preparation of Development Plan Documents, Supplementary Planning Documents and Neighbourhood Plans.